Fans to Select One Former Cardinals Great for Induction on August 20

-ST. LOUIS, Mo., March 3, 2022–The St. Louis Cardinals have revealed Steve Carlton, George Hendrick, Matt Holliday, Matt Morris, and Edgar Renteria as the modern players nominated for possible induction into the St. Louis Cardinals Hall of Fame, presented by Edward Jones.
-Fans can view the 2022 Cardinals Hall of Fame ballot and cast their selections online starting Saturday, March 5, at cardinals.com/HOF.
+ST. LOUIS, Mo., February 23, 2023–The St. Louis Cardinals have revealed Joaquín Andújar, Steve Carlton, David Freese, Matt Morris, and Edgar Renteria as the modern players nominated for possible induction into the St. Louis Cardinals Hall of Fame, presented by Edward Jones.
+Fans can view the 2023 Cardinals Hall of Fame ballot and cast their selections online starting Saturday, February 25, at cardinals.com/HOF.

-The modern player with the most votes after fan voting concludes on Friday, April 15, will be selected for induction into the Cardinals Hall of Fame during an enshrinement ceremony on Saturday, August 27.
-The full 2022 Cardinals Hall of Fame Induction Class, which will include a veteran player chosen by the Red Ribbon Committee and a Cardinals organization selection, will be announced during a televised special program on Bally Sports Midwest in late April or early May.
+The modern player with the most votes after fan voting concludes on Friday, April 21, will be selected for induction into the Cardinals Hall of Fame during an enshrinement ceremony on Sunday, August 20.
+The full 2023 Cardinals Hall of Fame Induction Class, which will include a veteran player chosen by the Red Ribbon Committee and a Cardinals organization selection, will be announced during a televised special program on Bally Sports in early May.

-“The annual Hall of Fame Induction process continues to connect generations of Cardinals fans,” said Cardinals Chairman and CEO, Bill DeWitt Jr. “I want to thank the Red Ribbon Committee for helping us navigate this process and for caring so much about Cardinals history.”
+“The annual Hall of Fame Induction process connects generations of Cardinals fans,” said Cardinals Chairman and Chief Executive Officer, Bill DeWitt Jr. “I want to thank the Red Ribbon Committee for helping us navigate this process and for caring so much about Cardinals history.”

 The St. Louis Cardinals Hall of Fame was established to recognize the exceptional careers and significant achievements of the greatest players in Cardinals history.
 To be eligible, the nominees must have played for the Cardinals for at least three seasons and be retired as a player from Major League Baseball for at least three years.